DuneSt/MaterialDesignLite/resources/migration/v1_to_v2_migration_guide.md

 The class `MDLIconToggleLabel` is now removed.
 It can be replace by the usage of a `MDLIcon` with the `toggle` option.

+## Removal of MDLMultilineTextField

+The class `MDLMultilineTextField` is now removed.
+It can be replaced by `MDLTextArea` that is the equivalent with a name closer to HTML5 standard.